 “[He] was left with second degree burns and spent four days in hospital following the incident.”

-The Washington Post interviews a mother who’s child was harmed by the Fire Challenge
+The Washington Post interviews mom of child harmed by the Fire Challenge

 “[The student] is in intensive care at a children’s hospital with nearly half her body covered in severe burns.
 It was the outcome of attempting a viral Internet dare known as the ‘fire challenge,’”